DIDSR/calzone/paper/paper.md

 ---
-title: 'calzone: A Python package for measring calibration of probabilistic models for classification'
+title: 'calzone: A Python package for measuring calibration of probabilistic models for classification'
 tags:
   - Python
   - Machine Learning